 Enjoy a classic favorite this Thanksgiving with this Vegan Sweet Potato Casserole.
 It's just like you remember- creamy mashed sweet potato topped with a sweet and crunchy pecan crust.
 Make sure to add this fan-favorite to your holiday table!

 This post was originally published on November 8, 2017.

 We've come to one of my favorite dishes on the My Darling Vegan holiday tour.

 Yep, you've figured it out.
-A rich and creamy Sweet Potato Casserole with a crunchy pecan topping, this classic holiday dish is a must-have!
-Before we get into it, let's do a quick recap of what we've covered so far on this Thanksgiving tour.
+A rich and creamy Sweet Potato Casserole with a crunchy pecan topping, this classic dish is a must-have!
+Before we get into it, let's do a quick recap of what we've covered so far on this holiday tour.

 So far, there has been:

 I've got another week and a half of recipes coming your way, but before we get too ahead of ourselves, let's give a little love to my friend, the sweet potato casserole.

 Ingredients & Substitutions

 You don't need much to make this delicious holiday side dish.
 Just 6 simple ingredients + spices that you can easily find at your local grocery store.